Weardale Railway: British American Railway Services Ownership 2008-2020

-Regular passenger services to Bishop Auckland started on 23 May 2010, but for the 2013 season a scheduled service was not offered, the railway instead offering themed operations, such as Dine and Ride and the Polar Express.
+Regular passenger services to Bishop Auckland started on 23 May 2010, with 5 trains a day running between Stanhope and Bishop Auckland West, ending in 2012.
+For the 2013 season a scheduled service was not offered, the railway instead offering themed operations, such as Dine and Ride and the Polar Express.

 Since 2014, the Railway Trust has operated passenger trains on selected weekdays and weekends for mostly tourist traffic using a Class 122 "Bubble Car".
 Initially, this only ran between Wolsingham and Stanhope but, on 27 March 2016, this service was extended to Witton-le-Wear.
 In April 2018, the Weardale Railway CIC announced that works had commenced to lift a short section of track at Broken Banks (approximately 1/2 mi west of Bishop Auckland) to enable the embankment to be repaired after subsidence had made the line unusable for passenger traffic.
 Once the works were completed it was intended to reinstate the tracks and extend the Stanhope to Witton-le-Wear passenger service back to Bishop Auckland West station.
-Since July 2018, two of the three daily return services between Stanhope and Witton-le-Wear now continue to Bishop Auckland West station.

 After receiving planning permission to load opencast coal, mined in the Crook area, alterations and arrangements were made to the Weardale Railway Depot at Wolsingham, to receive and transship the coal from road to rail.
 The first loaded coal train left Wolsingham on 16 June 2011 bound for steel works in Scunthorpe.
 Later, services were extended to include the power station at Ratcliffe On Soar, near Nottingham.
 This became a five-train-a-week operation that operated until 2 October 2013, and halted as a result of the financial collapse of UK Coal, following the spoil tip landslip that destroyed the connecting railway at Hatfield Colliery in February 2013, preventing coal shipments, and the underground fire at Daw Mill Colliery the following month which plunged UK Coal into financial crisis.

+Auckland Project Ownership 2020-Present

+In February 2020, Iowa-Pacific, the parent company of British American Railway Services, announced its intention to sell the line.
+It was purchased in March 2020 by the Auckland Project, a County Durham charity.
+After a period of closure while the company waited for a license to operate, services to Wolsingham resumed in May 2022 and services to Bishop Auckland resumed in April 2023.
+As of 2025, the railway operates trains using its DMU fleet on select weekends and weekdays, with some trains only going as far as Wolsingham.
+In addition, the railway offers driver experiences using an 0-6-0 Sentinel, and special event services throughout the year.